Archive for the ‘Idol’ Category

 Horror x J-Pop.
 Grotesque director Koji Shiraishi has been rejected by UK’s BBFC, and slated as copycat hack by others.
 But he’s more than that – he’s the director of the very best J-horror ghost film since Ringu: Noroi – The Curse (2005).
 He’s also the director who ought to have the entire faux documentary genre copyrighted to his name – not because he invented it, but because along the years he has made it his own.

-At the other end of Japanese entertainment word stands Momoiro Clover, yet another recently established pop idol group, courtesy of Stardust Agency.
+At the other end of Japanese entertainment world stands Momoiro Clover, yet another recently established pop idol group, courtesy of Stardust Agency.
 The girls, aged 13-16, are well known stars today, but not in early 2010 when director Shiraishi first approached them.
 Momoiro Clover was in a need of publicity, and Shiraishi wished for a new project.
 What the crew came up with wan an idea of an idol documentary for TV, with Momoiro Clover visiting a haunted house.
 The legend says that the spirit in the abandoned school building can make wishes come true.
 The legend also tells more than a few people have gone mysteriously missing in the same building.

 Not a standard gig for teen idols, it was nevertheless an opportunity to gain publicity.
 Part of the deal was, of course, that the girls would be performing their new song in the school building and wish luck for the upcoming Kohaku utagassen song competition (which would be on Japanese TV on New Year’s Eve).
 With Shiraishi the girls would be in good hands – he has experience from working with idols (as do many other Japanese film directors from Sion Sono to Nobuhiro Yamashita, all if whom have worked in idol videos).
 Time to roll cameras.